Leproide/Amazon_URLShortener/README.md

 ## Localization
 - **English:** The button text and alerts appear in English for non-Italian browsers.
 - **Italiano:** Il testo del pulsante e gli avvisi appaiono in italiano per i browser impostati in lingua italiana.

+## Screenshots
+- Example of the button below the product title: